Glenn Tamplin: Philanthropy

 In April 2017, Tamplin donated £45,000 to the family of Harry Parker, a 7-year-old with cerebral palsy.

 In October 2017, it was reported that Tamplin had given two homeless men jobs after seeing them on his regular commute to work.
 Later that month, however, one of the new employees stole from the club grounds, with Tamplin publishing CCTV footage of the incident on his Twitter account.

-Controversies

-Convictions
+Legal issues

 In September 2016, Tamplin was fined a total of £45,000 and ordered to pay £30,789 in court costs after Manns Waste Management Limited illegally dumped more than 6,000 tonnes of controlled waste on the grounds of his home.
 The court found Tamplin acted "negligently to a high degree" in committing the offences and the buried household and commercial waste could have interfered with nearby flood defences on the River Roding.

 In December 2017, Tamplin was banned from driving for six-months having been caught speeding excessively on multiple occasions.

 In December 2023, Tamplin was wanted by Hertfordshire Police for failing to turn up in court in relation to allegations of cocaine possession and breaching a community order.

-Threats

 In February 2018, Tamplin was under police investigation after alleged "gangster threats" were made by him to Billericay Town footballer Elliot Kebbie.